Take a wide range of courses taught by internationally recognized faculty.

 - If you want to get a quick start, have an AP score of 4 or 5, are confident in your abilities in chemistry and are motivated to try a new subdiscipline, consider taking Organic Chemistry.

-If you have any questions about which sequence is right for you, contact the chair of the chemistry department, Dr. Kenneth Brown.
+If you have any questions about which sequence is right for you, contact the chair of the chemistry department, Dr. Elizabeth Sanford.

 What Students Are Saying